 Golf Shoes

-Golf shoes are more than just footwear; they add traction to every swing.
-Their special soles grip the ground, keeping players steady on wet grass or uneven fairways.
-Unlike running shoes, these are built for lateral movement and long walks across courses.
+Golf shoes aren’t just footwear, they’re traction.
+The soles grip the ground and keep you planted on wet grass or an uneven fairway.
+Unlike running shoes, they’re built for lateral movement and for walking miles across a course.

 Golf Belts

-Many belts are made from durable materials, designed to handle both heat and rain.
+Most are made from tough materials built to take heat and rain.

 Sunglasses